 (Another benefit of text, discussed below in #3, is that you can more easily skim/skip over bad writing like the above quote and don’t need to spend much time on it if you don’t want to.)

-Only text can be organized into lists and outlines and paragraphs that gives the creator more power to organize it in a way that is more meaningful than would be possible with pure audio/video.
+Only text can be organized into numbered lists (like this essay) and outlines and paragraphs that have more power to organize the information in a way that is meaningful at various different cognitive levels.
+That is impossible with pure audio/video.